mongsilemong/mongsilemong.github.io/about/index.md

 ### Part-time
  * Co-founder, Poomi, 2022.1 - 2022-08
     * Service platform application start-up with 4 other partners
-    * Taking a long-term break due to focusing on our main jobs
+    * Taking a long-term break while focusing on our main jobs (We definitely will reunion!!)

 ## Publications